Little Boy Lost (song)

 Little Boy Lost is an Australian single released by Johnny Ashcroft in early 1960.
 He composed the song from a lyric idea put forward by the disc jockey Tony Withers.
-It is based on the successful search for Steven Walls, a four-year-old boy from a farm in Tubbamurra in the NSW New England Ranges.
+It is based on the successful search for Steven Walls, a four-year-old boy from 'Tubbamurra', a farm near Guyra in the NSW New England Ranges.

 Historic event

 The song accurately relates the saga of Australia's greatest land and air search.
-For four days and three nights, in February 1960, William Stanley, an Aboriginal tracker, five thousand people and seven aircraft searched the rugged New England Ranges of New South Wales for four-year-old farm boy, Steven Walls, the Little Boy Lost.
+For four days and three nights, in February 1960, William Stanley, an Aboriginal tracker, five thousand other people and seven aircraft searched the rugged New England Ranges of New South Wales for four-year-old farm boy, Steven Walls, the Little Boy Lost.
 They found him alive and well.

 Hit record

 Little Boy Lost was the top Australian hit song of 1960.
 In its day it became one of the country's all-time greatest hits, awarded the first 45rpm Gold Record struck in Australia.
 Johnny Ashcroft gifted this Gold Record to Steven Walls.
 Because he was on a lengthy tour in New Zealand, Ashcroft arranged for EMI to present it to Steven.

-Little Boy Lost also became New Zealand’s first Gold Record.
+Little Boy Lost also became New Zealand's first Gold Record.

 Although the term had not yet been coined, Ashcroft's 1960 song, Little Boy Lost, was Australia's first country-rock song.
 However, it was arranged and recorded by jazzmen, including guitarist George Golla.

 The Little Boy Lost LP, previously released as Mostly Folk, also went Gold after its name change.